Car-Free Living

 Now, I built homes for a living and we hauled nothing to build them, except power and hand tools.
 Lumber yards delivered everything else to the job site; if we needed more I'd tell the truck driver (or call sales) and they had it out the next day.

-all those supplies are delivered!
-I always took a school bus; I was never once driven to any school in a car!
-We boys rode our bikes to
+I/we always took a school bus; or walked; I was never once driven to any school in a car, in my life!
+We boys rode our bikes to The Mall; back then, it had a video game arcade, a food court, and girls!
+Lots of girls!
+That's what drove us there.

 Living volitionally without a car for 2 decades, one learns how/why transit in general, works or doesn't.
 Well traveled, it seems that whatever mode of transport was there first, development is built–up around it, then it thins out, then ends, the farther out one goes.
 We see this in the US where development gets sparse, the farther one goes from the Interstate exit roads, and into more rural areas; all development is in the immediate areas of the Interstate exchange.